 The Center for Infectious Medicine (CIM) is a translational research center with a focus on immunology and infectious disease research, located in ANA Futura at Flemingsbergs campus in Huddinge.

 - The Center is headed by Professor Anna Norrby-Teglund who has the overall responsibility for the administration and scientific development at CIM.

 - Malin Flodström-Tullberg and Johan Sandberg are Deputy Unit Heads of CIM with shared responsibility for administration and scientific development.

-- The Center is organized around 17 independent research groups, including the Management group.
+- The Center is organized around 16 independent research groups and the Management group.

 A dynamic research environment

 Several group leaders have spent longer or shorter sabbaticals at international universities, and there is a continuous exchange of students and postdocs between the Center and other KI departments and national and international universities.
-By having groups at different locations and inviting researchers to work at the Center, research across disciplines is favored and the access to research infrastructures is increased.
+By having groups at different locations and inviting researchers to work at CIM, research across disciplines is favored and the access to research infrastructures increased.

-In 2001, the creation of a new "Center for Infectious Medicine" at Karolinska Institutet was proposed by Professor Hans-Gustaf Ljunggren and Jan Andersson.
+In 2001, the creation of a new "Center for Infectious Medicine" at KI t was proposed by Professor Hans-Gustaf Ljunggren and Professor Jan Andersson.
 It was proposed that research at the center should have a focus on basic and translational research within infection-immunity, with an intention to bring results of basic research at the center all the way to clinical trials.
 Furthermore, research at the center would have clinical questions of importance as grounds for the formulation of research projects.